 Aboriginal baby names are growing in popularity and it’s not hard to see why.
-The beautiful languages from which they originate and their unique meanings are a special connection we can give our newborns to our Australian heritage.
+The beautiful languages from which they originate and their unique meanings are a special connection we can give our children to our Australian heritage.

 Alinta: Shining a light on one of earth’s elements, Alinta is ‘flame’ in one of the Aboriginal languages of South Australia.